project-gemmi/gemmi/docs/utils.rst

 We have two options: either new names are generated (`=new`) or the chain names are not changed but distinct segment IDs are added (`=dup`).

+The `--sifts-num` option changes sequence IDs to the corresponding sequence positions from UniProt.
+The mapping between PDB and UniProt is based on SIFTS (not DBREF) :ref:`annotations in mmCIF files <dbref>`.
+Currently, these annotations are present only in the PDB NextGen Archive and in PDBe "updated" files.
+Most PDB chains are mapped to a single UniProt entry.
+For chimeric chains that correspond to 2+ UniProt sequences, we default to selecting the sequence with more corresponding residues.
+This default can be overridden by explicitly specifying the preferred UniProtKB identifiers (usually just one AC, but it's possible to specify multiple comma-separated ACs, in the order of preference).
+To avoid clashes in sequence IDs, and also to indicate which IDs are based on UniProt mapping, the non-mapped sequence numbers are increased by an offset of 5000 (this default value is inspired by PDBrenum) or bigger if necessary (when UniProt positions are that large).

 tags
 ====